 A living wage is defined as “a wage sufficient to provide the necessities and comforts essential to an acceptable standard of living, and provides it with some ability to deal with emergencies, without resorting to welfare or other public assistance.”

 In Portland, a living wage is set for the following groups:

-In Portland, the minimum wage is set for the following groups:
+In Portland, the minimum wage is $9.25 for everyone, regardless of how much you need to live.

-One of the main causes of homelessness is that, even though over half of families experiencing homelessness work, they just don’t make enough money to pay the bills.
+One of the main causes of homelessness is that families just don’t make enough money to pay the bills.
+Over half the families PHFS serves have jobs.
 Many families work service jobs that pay minimum wage.
 They live paycheck to paycheck and just don’t have enough money to make ends meet.
-They often find themselves having to choose between paying rent and paying for food or medicine for their family.
+They find themselves having to choose between paying rent and paying for food or medicine for their family.
 Oftentimes, they choose to pay for food or medicine, and their landlords kick them out because they have not paid the rent.